CodeforAnonymity/PIDPPM-for-ACOPF/Readme.md

 ## Overview

 This repository contains a simplified implementation accompanying the paper:
-**"A Physics-Informed and Score-Based Diffusion Approach for Enhanced AC-OPF Solving"**.
+**"A Physics-Informed Denoising Diffusion Approach for Enhanced AC Optimal Power Flow Solutions"**.

 Because of GitHub’s 25 MB file size limit, the dataset is not included in this repository.
 However, users can generate their own data by running the `Data_Generator.jl` script.